Most people know that hydration is important. Unfortunately, most people also think about hydration incorrectly.

 When you sweat, you lose both water and sodium.
 Both need to be replaced to keep your body humming along.
 Visit the finish line of any marathon and you’ll see the consequences of replacing only H2O.
 A large percentage of endurance athletes need medical care, often in the form of intravenous saline.
 The more you sweat, the more sodium you’ll need.
 In warm climates, athletes can lose up to 7 grams of sodium per day!

-#6: Makes fasting and keto easier
+#6: Easier fasting and keto

 Both keto and fasting keep the hormone insulin low.
 Low insulin then signals your kidneys to excrete more fluids and electrolytes through urine.
-The resulting deficiencies cause a constellation of symptoms—headaches, low energy, brain fog, cramps—called keto flu.
+The resulting deficiencies cause a constellation of symptoms — headaches, low energy, brain fog, cramps — called keto flu.
 Bumping up electrolytes (especially sodium) generally fixes it.

 #7: Healthy blood pressure